 The Agreement covers industrial products, processed agricultural products, and fish and other marine products.
 The EFTA States have eliminated all duties and other restrictions for products upon entry into force, whereas Morocco will gradually abolish its duties on most industrial products over a transition period of 12 years.
-The transitional period for the dismantling of customs duties will end on 1 December 2011.
+The transitional period for the dismantling of customs duties has ended on 1 December 2011.

 In addition, each EFTA State has concluded a separate agreement with Morocco on agricultural goods.
 These bilateral agreements are part of the instruments creating the free trade area between the EFTA countries and Morocco.

-The Agreement consists of a total of 42 Articles, 8 Annexes, 5 Protocols, and one Record of Understanding covering the following subjects:
+The Agreement consists of 42 Articles, 8 Annexes, 5 Protocols and one Record of Understanding.
+The Agreement covers the following main subjects:

 - Trade in Goods